katevcoulter/Project-MakeoverMonday/README.md

 # Project-MakeoverMonday
-Makeover Monday from IDS 707 - Spring 2019
+Placeholder for IDS 707 Makeover Monday Assn as Project